 A prosecutor must prove the following successfully to secure a conviction under Penal Code 26350 PC:

-- the defendant carried an exposed and unloaded handgun,
+- you carried an exposed and unloaded handgun,

-- the defendant carried the gun on his/her person or inside a vehicle, and
+- you carried the gun on your person or inside a vehicle, and

-- the accused did the above while in a public place or on a public street.1
+- you did the above while in a public place or on a public street.1

 For purposes of this law, a “handgun” means any: